eneko/eneko.github.io/_posts/2020-12-06-getting-started-with-async-await-in-swift.md

 While this code works, it is prone to errors, including thread-safety.
 I'm hoping for the `async let` implementation to be finished soon.

+## My thoughts

+I have no much to say, actually, other than `async`/`await` is awesome and cannot be more grateful for all the people that have worked hard for making this happen.

+I firmly believe this will be one of the most important additions to the Swift language, if not the most.
+Chances are this will have great impact in how we write code in the future.
+And this is for the better of the entire Swift community.